Nelztacy/2048-React-NodeJS/README.md

 **Wondering how was that built?** You can find a video tutorial on [my YouTube Channel](https://www.youtube.com/channel/UCJV16_5c4A0amyBZSI4yP6A)

-## Let me show you how To play this exciting game
+## Let me show you how To play dis' exciting game

 You can play 2048 on [Github pages](https://mateuszsokola.github.io/2048-in-react/)